bluesky-social/deploy-recipes/atproto-relay-docker/README.md

 ## Proxy

-This relay setup uses Caddy, but you can use whatever you like.
-Just make sure the settings match this.
+The relay is designed to be run behind a [Reverse Proxy](https://www.digitalocean.com/community/tutorials/how-to-configure-nginx-as-a-reverse-proxy-on-ubuntu-22-04#introduction) to manage web ingress.
+This relay setup uses Caddy, but you can use Nginx or another option, following these Caddy settings:

 ```bash
 yourdomain.com {